theanti9/PySniffer/README.md

 pcap_ex.c:253: error: dereferencing pointer to incomplete type
 ```

-..it can be circumvented through patching your setup.py by adding the following line to the top of the file:
+..it can be circumvented through patching the file *pcap_ex.c* by adding the following line to the top of the file:

 ```c
 #define HAVE_PCAP_FILE